Samoan Civil War: Legacy

-On August 22, 1898, Malietoa Laupepa died.
-Mata'afa returned from exile in September to contest the throne.
-The Supreme Court decided in December 1898 that the succession should go to Laupepa's son Malietoa Tanumafili I rather than Mata'afa, however.
-Hostilities soon resumed in the Second Samoan Civil War, with the returned Mata'afa quickly and easily defeating Tanumafili at the Siege of Apia.
+On 22 August 1898, Malietoa Laupepa died.
+Mataʻafa returned from exile in September to contest the throne.
+The Supreme Court decided in December 1898 that the succession should go to Laupepa's son Malietoa Tanumafili I rather than Mataʻafa, however.
+Hostilities soon resumed in the Second Samoan Civil War, with the returned Mataʻafa quickly and easily defeating Tanumafili at the Siege of Apia.
 The Western powers eventually intervened.
 The result was the partitioning of the island chain at the Tripartite Convention of 1899 into the western German Samoa and the eastern American Samoa.
 The office of King of Samoa was abolished, and Samoan autonomy officially ended.

 The famous author Robert Louis Stevenson lived the final years of his life in Samoa, from 1889-1894.
 He would go on to document the struggle directly in the book A Footnote to History: Eight Years of Trouble in Samoa.
 The book includes his own experiences and a history of the turbulent decade based on direct interviews with Laupepa and others, and is considered one of the key primary sources chronicling the events.